Tuition and Fees Policy and Procedure

 1. Non-Credit Continuing Education and Workforce Development

-The tuition and class fees for non-credit Continuing Education and Workforce Development (CEWD) classes are set and approved on a per class basis by the Provost/Executive Vice President for Academic Affairs, Continuing Education, and Workforce Development and/or Associate Vice President for CEWD.
+The tuition and class fees for non-credit Continuing Education and Workforce Development (CEWD) classes are set and approved on a per class basis by the Provost and Vice President for Teaching, Learning, and Student Success and/or Associate Vice President/Dean for CEWD.
 Students should check the online registration system (https://frederick.edu/QuickEnroll) for the most current rates or check the CEWD Class Schedule.
-A non-refundable registration fee is charged annually for all students.
+A non-refundable registration fee is charged annually for all open enrollment students.

 The College reserves the right to adjust the tuition and fees without prior notification.